1. Stopped By The Police On The Street, Now What?

 ANSWER:

 Where an arrest is made, the arresting officer will be required to make an arrest report.
 You will be able to call for these records at a later stage.
-In some cases, an officer may give you their name and rank upon request, however where an officer is not forthcoming in this regard, it will be best to approach your local police station or the station in the area where the offence took place, in order to obtain the details of the officer in question to the extent possible.
+In some cases, an officer may give you their name and rank upon request, if they don't then you should request these details.

-In order to see if a police official is wearing a name tag you have to be close to him or her which means that you are in a one to one situation with the official.
-If he or she is not wearing a name tag you cannot just ignore them but you have the right to ask the official to identify him or herself by showing their appointment card, which must be carried by each and every police official, even the personnel appointed under the Public Service Act in the South African Police Service carries distinct appointment cards which are issued to them.
-If the official refuse to identify him or herself by showing their appointment card you can demand that you wish to speak or be approached by the official's supervisor or commander.
+In order to see if a police official is wearing a name tag you have to be close to them.
+If they are not wearing a name tag you cannot just ignore them but you have the right to ask the official to identify themselves by showing their appointment card, which must be carried by each and every police official.
+If the official refuses to identify themselves by showing their appointment card you can demand that you wish to speak or be approached by the official's supervisor or commander or request to go to the nearest police station.

 Remember that police officials attached to the detectives in the South African Police Service are working in normal private clothes and do not wear name tags.
-If you are approached by an official claiming to be a detective it is a good idea to ask him or her to identify themselves by presenting his or her appointment card.
+If you are approached by an official claiming to be a detective it is a good idea to ask them to identify themselves by presenting their appointment card.

 a.
 What if I do not know if I am under arrest?